oluwadolapo/oluwadolapo/README.md

 ### Hi there 👋

+I’m Oluwadolapo, a machine learning researcher and engineer passionate about tackling real-world problems through the use of artificial intelligence (AI).
+I’m particularly interested in the use of deep learning for natural language processing, computer vision and time series forecasting.

 <!--
 **oluwadolapo/oluwadolapo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.